Laamy/LightDocumentats/Vanilla.md

 enum ScriptContextLevel {
-	SCL_ModScript, // Access to highest level of all documentation SCL_GameScript, // Rewritten/converted gamescripts (For example UI scripts) low level access to all classes SCL_Corescript // Access to lua environment functions (Unstable so try not modify these as much as possible) };
+	SCL_ModScript, // Access to highest level of all documentation SCL_GameScript, // Rewritten/converted gamescripts (For example UI scripts) low level access to all classes SCL_Corescript // Access to lua environment functions (Unstable so try not modify these as much as possible as these more backend of the lua states
+};
 ```